Executive Coaching for

 Initial Assessment

-You’ll share context about the leader, the role, and what’s at stake.
+You share what’s happening with the leader, the role, and what’s at stake.

-I review this personally and respond with a clear perspective on whether I’m the right coach for this situation—and why.
+I review it personally and respond with a clear point of view.

-If I’m not the best fit, I’ll say so.
+If I’m not the right coach, I’ll say so.

 Alignment Conversation

-If it appears to be a potential fit, we talk it through.
+If there’s a potential fit, we talk it through.

-We clarify what’s actually happening, what needs to change, and what success would need to look like for this to be worth the investment.
+We clarify what needs to change and what success should look like.

 Fit goes both ways.